 Legal separation is essentially the same as divorce and costs the same.
 The only real difference is, with a legal separation, you are still legally married.
 In a legal separation, the parties involved divide assets, debts, property, determine child custody, child support, and alimony.
 Legal separation is often confused with a separation.
 In a separation, the parties live separate lives without court involvement.
 This is frequently done on a trial basis before proceeding to a divorce.

 Pros & Cons of Legal Separation

-- Unable to get married to another person in the future without first getting a divorce
+- Parties are unable to get married to other people in the future without first getting a divorce.